codesyntax/mastodon-share-button/readme.md

 | `share_button_text`   | `share_button_text`   | Not Required | `string`  | `"Share to Mastodon"`                        |

 ## CSS Custom Properties (Styling)
+* Important: If you are using the dark mode you will not be able to apply any color variable, because this mode will overlap the dark mode
 ### Share button
 | Name                                  | Description
 | -------------------------------       | --------------------------------------------------------------------|